sdiehl/wiwinwlh/tutorial.md

 Abstract Syntax Tree
 --------------------

-GHC uses several syntax trees during it's compilation.
+GHC uses several syntax trees during its compilation.
 These are defined in the following modules:

 * `HsExpr` - Syntax tree for the frontend of GHC compiler.